-- (a) are involuntarily detained, or detained for penal or correctional purposes, or whose liberty is restricted, or; - (b) require special care or treatment because of age, mental or physical limitations or medical conditions.
+are involuntarily detained, or detained for penal or correctional purposes, or whose liberty is (a) restricted, or;

+require special care or treatment because of age, mental or physical limitations or medical (b)

+conditions.

 LAND: Includes land covered by water, and buildings and structures on, over, or under the soil and fixtures that form part of these buildings and structures.